-Join Western Sydney Opera’s Artistic Director and Tenor Lorenzo Rositano, Sopranos Claire Chehade-James and Bridget Patterson, Mezzo Soprano Bree Meara-Hendy and Accompanist and Baritone Glenn Amer for a stunning Sunday afternoon concert filled with tunes you won’t forget.
+Join Western Sydney Opera’s Artistic Director and Tenor Lorenzo Rositano, Sopranos Claire Chehade-James and Alejandra Blandino, Mezzo Soprano Bree Meara-Hendy and Accompanist and Baritone Glenn Amer for a stunning Sunday afternoon concert filled with tunes you won’t forget.

 This young cast of opera’s emerging artists will provide an incredible program of highlights from opera, operetta, musical theatre and popular songs by some of the world’s most famous and loved composers such as Verdi, Puccini, Lehár, Tosti, Lloyd-Webber and many more.